Showing posts with label Thi. Janaki Raman. Show all posts

 “Mama…what is this all?
 He is saying something” village headman said.

-The village headman and his men enquired everyone, everything again.
+The village headman and his men enquired everyone and everything again.
 Chinna Swamy cried helplessly.
 They searched everything again.

 “I never thought that you would betray me like this, Mama” Chinna Swamy sobbed, silently, as his voice grew heavier.

-‘It had been four years now since all these drama was orchestrated.
+‘It had been four years now since all this drama was orchestrated.
 Now I had come to Kashi to fulfil my elder sister’s second wish.
-But on the very first day, the God is testing my nerves by sending Duraiayappa to the same place where I am staying’ Chinna Swamy delved into thoughts.
+But on the very first day, the God is testing my nerves by sending Duraiayappa to the same place where I am staying.
+Chinna Swamy delved into thoughts.

 Chinna Swamy’s wife was still sitting in prayer.
 Would anyone believe it?
 Let alone what had happened.
 Would anyone believe what is happening today?’